 Conclusion

 Baluns are essential components in radio systems.
-They enable the conversion of a balanced signal to an unbalanced signal, which ensures optimal communication between the antenna and the radio.
+They enable the conversion of a balanced signal to an unbalanced signal, ensuring optimal communication between the antenna and the radio.
 By understanding the principles of baluns, we can maximize the potential of our antennas and improve our overall radio experience.
 We are grateful for the contributions of individuals to open-source software because their contributions play a significant role in the advancement of radio technology.